Possum (film): Plot

 Philip Connell, a disgraced children's puppeteer, is forced to return to his childhood home in Norfolk.
 The home, in disrepair due to a past fire, is shared by his decrepit uncle Maurice.

 Philip is haunted by a spider-like marionette called "Possum."
 Throughout his time in Norfolk, he repeatedly attempts to dispose of the puppet, but it inexplicably returns to him each time.
 Philip recovers a picture book he made as a young boy.
 The book depicts Possum's origins and how it creeps upon unsuspecting, orphaned children, intent on devouring them in their beds.
 He is also plagued by strange visions and dreams of Possum creeping up on him in bed.
 Philip continues trying - and failing - to dispose of Possum.

 During their interactions, Maurice frequently torments Philip by mentioning the circumstances that cost him his job and forcing Philip to recount traumatic experiences of childhood bullying.
 He laments Philip's attempts to dispose of Possum, reminding him that puppetry runs in their family.
 Philip frequently approaches a closed room in the house.
 Each time, Maurice asks if he plans to go in, to which he always replies no.

-News reports mentions a missing local boy, Michael, whom Philip encountered on the train ride to Norfolk.
+News reports mention a missing local boy, Michael, whom Philip encountered on the train ride to Norfolk.
 Authorities indicate that a man fitting Philip's description is a person of interest.
 Philip revisits his childhood school, though he is discouraged from lingering by the school's staff and treated with suspicion by the local residents.
 Maurice remarks to Philip that there was once a similar case of a boy being assaulted by a masked man.
 When Philip breaks down in tears, Maurice comforts him.
 As the search continues to mount, Maurice informs Philip that he will be spending some time away and warns Philip to not bring attention to himself, or trouble back to the house.